ZupIT/beagle-web-react/packages/beagle-react-native/README.md

 ## Compatibility
-Beagle RN Beta is guaranteed to work only with latest releases of React Native, i.e. version 0.64.1.
+Beagle RN Beta is guaranteed to work only with latest releases of React Native, i.e. version 0.64.1 or above.
 It is probably possible to support older versions, but it is not a priority right now.

 ## Installation
 Install it with npm or yarn.